fruiz500/KyberLock/README.md

 * special functions that work only with Chrome apps and extensions: Chromestuff.js
 * window reformatting, special functions: bodyscript.js
 * initialization, button connections: initbuttons.js

+This repository contains both the standalone app, and the Chrome and Firefox extensions, which require a few extra files.

 Full documentation can be found at: <https://kyberlock.com/>